There are over 110 McDonald’s restaurants in Las Vegas, including six on the Las Vegas Strip.

 Harmon Corner McDonalds

 Perhaps the most unusual McDonald’s is the one by Planet Hollywood.
 It’s not IN Planet Hollywood, but rather, it’s part of the shopping complex attached to the resort (called the Harmon Center), just south of the Miracle Mile Shops at Planet Hollywood.
 It’s around the corner from the huge Walgreens at the corner of Las Vegas Boulevard (The Strip), and Harmon Avenue.
-Its outside entrance is near the pedestrian bridge that takes you over to the City Center complex.
+Its outside entrance is near the pedestrian bridge that takes you over to toward the Cosmopolitan and Aria.

 Opened in the spring of 2012, it’s called a Metro McDonalds, and has contemporary decor, over 6,700 square feet, two levels, free Wi-Fi.
 It’s open 24 hours a day.